Prairie Oaks Metro Park

 eBird Bar Charts by Season

 Prairie Oaks Metro Park is located in western Franklin and northeastern Madison counties.
 The county line runs through the Metro Park along Big Darby Creek.
 Madison County is on the west side of the creek.
 Franklin County is on the east side of the creek.
+(See the map below for the location of the boundary along the creek.)

 Ohio Birding Day Hike